madrazo/RunnerMark/README.md

-nme-RunnerMark
+RunnerMark
 ==============

 Performance demonstration
 -------------------------

-First goal was to do an NME port of [esDotDev's RunnerMark][1] for fair comparison of a realistic game scene.
+First goal was to do an OpenFL port of [esDotDev's RunnerMark][1] for fair comparison of a realistic game scene.

 Minor twists:
 - shows 3 enemies even if it can't reach 58fps,
 - runner is rotating, enemies are randomly scaled & flipped,
 - for older Android devices you should not target 60fps; my HTC Desire (Nexus One) does a good job with lower targets.

-Here are the scores (FPSx10 + ennemies count, **in bold after engine update**):
+Here are the scores (FPSx10 + enemies count, **in bold after engine update**):
  - iPhone 3GS: **668**
  - iPod Touch 4: **978**
  - iPhone 4: 888